 We’re simply at a loss as to what our next steps will be.
 We both used pretty much all of our vacation hours for the year on this one try, and with my hubby having another major knee surgery this fall, we couldn’t try again this year even if we had the money and time to do so.
 Looks like we’ll have to wait until next year before trying again to grow our family, which is a daunting and heartbreaking realization since I’m not getting any younger; the longer we wait, the worse my egg quality is (and it’s clearly not great to begin with).

 In the meantime, whatever you do, we’re seriously BEGGING that you NOT try to give us advice.
 While we know it’s well-intentioned, PLEASE don’t tell us to “just” use a surrogate, or donor eggs, or to adopt.
 Those are ALWAYS people’s first reaction to “suggest” to us, as if we’ve somehow never thought of them.
 Please trust me when I tell you that we’ve been at this a very long time and have considered – and decided against – each of those options, due to financial, emotional, and/or other personal reasons.
 None of these options is a cure for infertility, as much as we’d like them to be.
-As discussed in a previous entry, each of these options takes a special kind of person to choose them, and they’re simply not our path nor our choice.
+As discussed in a previous entry, each of these options takes a special kind of person to choose them, and they’re simply not our path nor our choice, at least not at this point.
 We sincerely appreciate the love and support from everyone.
 The best way to support us right now is to please just listen when we need to be heard.
 Just let us cry, let us grieve.
 We just need time and space to process this latest loss and figure out where we go from here. 💔